UnorthodoxThing/frontend-cool-features/loaders/README.md

 > All you need is some transition and animation.

+To check the loading animation, throttle your internet connection in the developer tools in your browsers.

 ### Recommended:

 When creating a loading page, it's best to have a light and fast loading graphic.